pcdshub/twincat-bsd-ansible/README.md

 9. Launch TwinCAT XAE and add a route to your PLC (if on Linux/macOS, you can also use adstool/ads-async via ``make add-route`` if the auto-generated ``StaticRoutes.xml`` is insufficient)
+10. You can use the shortcut ``make ssh`` after this point to log into the PLC with the generated key.

 (*) The ``make`` steps, if too magical, can be broken down a bit further.
 Run: